qlem/BSQ/README.md

 ## Map generation

-Make sure that "generation" file is an executable.
+Make sure that the file "generation" is an executable.

 Else :

 ```
 chmod 755 generation
 ```

 Example to generate a map :

 ```
-./generation 20 20 3 > map_file
+./generation 30 20 3 > map_file
 ```

 ## Run